RJWoodhead/FRC3DP/StrongArm/StrongArm.md

 Two of the sides of the mount have large recesses that will accept stacks of 18mm disc magnets.
 If you are using magnetic limit switches, glue in a single magnet on the side(s) you will be mounting the sensors on, then fill up the stack with more magnets.

+# 3B: Inner Tube Assembly (Chain)

+There are 4 vertically-oriented holes in the Inner Bearing Mount for bolts that will hold the lower section of chain in place; use the Inner Bearing Mount as a drill guide to drill these to accept #8 bolts (#16 drill bit) -- you probably only need 2 bolts but there's room for 4.
+Insert the chain into the slot (the end of the chain should be a large link; the slot has curves that help position the chain) and insert the Inner Tube into the Inner Bearing Mount.
+Secure the chain to the Inner Tube using #8 bolts and then secure the Inner Bearing Mount to the Inner Tube using 3 1/4-20 x 1.125" bolts.

+Smooth the chain down against the Inner Tube.
+Place the Inner Tube Chain Clamp on the chain just below where you're going to attach your end-effector to the arm so that it clicks into the links of the chain (like the slot, it's keyed for the large and small links).
+Put a little tension on the chain with the clamp, then use a small drill bit to make divots in the Inner Tube.

+Drill and tap the two divots for 10-32 x 0.375" bolts.
+You could also drill these holes for #10-32 loose fit and use locknuts on the inside of the tube.

 # 4: Outer Tube Assembly

 Insert the Outer Tube into the Outer Tube Mount.
 Install 8 pairs of 2 R4-2RS bearings into the Outer Bearing Mount (you'll insert them from the top into the little alcoves they fit into) and secure with 1/4-20 bolts.
 The 2 pairs that fit into alcoves on the front face of the mount (and thus, the bolts are inserted from the left and right; one of them goes deep inside the gearbox mount) require 2.25" bolts; the others will accept 2" bolts.